 Sadly, this counts as one of the MCU’s greatest dangling threads as Sterns and his secret identity as the Leader have yet to be revisited by any subsequent films.

 Thor doesn’t have quite as many easter eggs as some of Marvel’s other films, but the ones it does contain are deep cuts, to say the least.

 First and foremost, visible in Odin’s treasure chamber are numerous artifacts of magical – and comic book – significance.
 Primary among them is the Warlock’s Eye, a magical artifact that controls minds, which was used in an attempted invasion of Asgard.

-Also seen briefly in the treasure room is the Infinity Gauntlet, the glove on which Thanos mounts the all-powerful Infinity Stones, seen again in the post-credits scene of Avengers: Age of Ultron.
+Also seen briefly in the treasure room is the Infinity Gauntlet, the glove on which Thanos mounts the all-powerful Infinity Stones - or at least a clever forgery, according to Thor: Ragnarok.